Moments in History

 In April, 1976, Dior Yvonne Lowen became the first active-duty woman to graduate from ASM "A" school, Lakehurst, NJ.

-The first active-duty mixed-gender crews afloat occurred in October, 1977 when 24 women reported on board the CGCs Gallatin and Morgenthau as members of their permanent crew.
+On 24 May 1977 the Coast Guard issued a request for female volunteers to "FILL WOMEN AFLOAT AND LORAN STATION ASSIGNMENTS."
+Beginning in late-September of that year the first of 24 women chosen for afloat assignments began reporting on board the CGCs Gallatin and Morgenthau as members of their permanent crew.
 Twelve women--two officers and 10 enlisted--served on board each cutter.

 Janna Lambine became the first woman designated as a Coast Guard aviator.
 Click here for her photo.

 On 1 August 1977 Connie Swaro became the first active-duty woman advanced to E-7.